FacundoPacheco/BaSP-M2023/readme.md

 ## Week-04
 - At the beginning of week 04, fixed what was wrong with week 03.

+- After fixing the week 03 bugs, we did a responsive job so that the week 03 page looks on mobile, tablet, and desktop.

+-in week 04 we used the flexbox method as css.

 # author Facundo Pacheco